-At the core, the grant program supports risk-taking, reflection, experimentation, and collective action toward implementing new strategies that will help theatres sustain and grow attendance and demand.
+Audience (R)Evolution is a multiyear program designed by TCG and funded by the Doris Duke Charitable Foundation to study, promote, and support successful audience-engagement and community-development strategies for the U.S. not-for-profit theatre field.
+At its core, the program supports risk-taking, reflection, experimentation, and collective action toward implementing new strategies that will help theatres cultivate and maintain attendance and demand.

 As effective audience engagement and community development efforts increase around the country, many theatres have expressed the need to implement strategies that more closely align with their communities.
 To circumvent working in isolation, and to encourage knowledge sharing across the field, TCG believes that the way forward is through collaboration with audiences, community partners, and peer theatre organizations.

 To reflect and support art-making and community-building, Round 3 of Audience (R)Evolution will have the specific focus of audience engagement and community development as they relate to theatre for young and multigenerational audiences, as well as those working with a cross-cultural, cross-sector and/or cross-discipline focus.
 This round seeks to inspire and challenge theatres to develop quality partnerships and artistic work to see if we can better understand and fuel this apparent growth trend in attendance at events for young people and multigenerational audiences.